Kent School District Funding Sources

 - Generally, the levy you are voting on simply replaces one that is about to expire.

 The state education funding plan passed by the legislature in 2017 was a step in the right direction, but it is a work in progress.
-The state Supreme Court has ruled that the state is not yet fully covering all basic education costs.
+The state Supreme Court has ruled the state is not yet fully covering all basic education costs.

 Much of the new state funding comes from shifting some property tax dollars that now go directly to local schools from the state; the state will then redistribute those dollars back to school districts.